AmpersandTarski/Ampersand/docs/guides/onboarding.md

 List of activities to get a new developer up-to speed with RAP development.

+ - Schedule a meeting with [Stef Joosten](<mailto:Stef.Joosten@ordina.nl?subject=Request demo meeting&body=Hi Stef,>) to get an explanation and demo about the Ampersant project.
+ - Join the upcomming sprint review meeting to meet the team.
+ - Request access to the GitHub repository as described below.
+ - Get invited to the different sprint meetings through teams as described below.

 ## GitHub memberships

 Ensure you have a GitHub account.
 This can be a 'professional' account connected to your Ordina email or any other account.